tdhoang0412/python-class/README.md

 *Unix*-command line.

 ## Computer / Laptop setup
 Each student will work actively with an own computer in the AIfA CIP-Pool.
 All necessary software is already installed on the computers.
-For those, who would like to setup own computers/laptops with the necessary software, I provide necessary information [here](https://github.com/terben/Introduction_to_Python_Bonn_Summer_2017/tree/master/computer_setup).
+For those, who would like to setup own computers/laptops with the proper software, I provide necessary information [here](https://github.com/terben/Introduction_to_Python_Bonn_Summer_2017/tree/master/computer_setup).